-It is best to work with an International Board Certified Lactation Consultant (IBCLC) and/or Speech Language Pathologist (SLP), because they can assess your infant’s suck and show you exercises specific to your infant or older child.
+When the tongue tie is released, the muscles of the mouth may need retraining and strengthening.
+It is best to work with an International Board Certified Lactation Consultant (IBCLC), Osteopathic Manual Medicine (OMM) provider, and/or a Speech Language Pathologist (SLP), because they can assess your infant’s suck and show you exercises specific to your infant or older child.

-●Follow the Finger: Slide pinky or index finger along the lower gums, massaging from one side to the other, encouraging the tongue to follow your finger from side to side with the tongue.
-Repeat 3 or 4 times.
+3. Follow the Finger (Lateralization/side to side Exercise): Slide pinky or index finger along baby’s lower gums, massaging from one side to the other, encouraging baby’s tongue to follow your finger from side to side with the tongue.
+Repeat 3-4 times.
 As you do this, use your thumb to support your hand and the baby’s jaw to increase stability.

-● Tug-o-War: Touch the philtrum or upper lip to encourage them to open wide.
-When they do, slide your index finger in their mouth, pad up, gently stroke palate, then flip over and apply gentle pressure while stroking from the back of the tongue to the front of the tongue.
-While your infant sucks and you press down on their tongue slightly, gently play tug-o-war, pulling your finger out slightly.
-The response should be to suck harder on your finger and pull it back in.
-This can be especially helpful just before the infant feeds since it helps them learn proper tongue movement for breastfeeding.
+6. Tug-o-War (Strengthening exercise): Touch baby's upper lip to encourage them to open wide, then slide your finger in their mouth, pad up, on top of their tongue and allow them to suck.
+While your baby sucks and you press down on their tongue slightly, gently play tug-o-war, pulling your finger out slightly and letting them suck your finger back in.
+This may sooth baby after the other exercises.
+It can be especially helpful just before baby breastfeeds since it helps baby learn proper tongue movement for breast and bottle feeding.

 7. Tummy Time: You may have heard about tummy time helping with motor development and head control.
 Tummy time is also the BEST position for a baby to engage in strengthening tongue and oral skills for optimal latch and feeding.
 Many babies do better with suck training and pre/post exercises when in tummy time vs. on their back.
 More info can be found at www.tummytimemethod.com